 At dusk we followed a marriage procession into Hilla.
 It was strange to think of a wedding now, here, on a dusty shortcut between the highway and downtown Hilla.
 Cars decorated with streamers, drivers blowing car horns; a young woman in a white dress and her man in a black tuxedo together stood up through the sunroof of a Mercedes, waving.
 Dust kicked up by the cars painting the date palms brown.
 This dirt road changed into busy streets in the center of the city.
 Abu Alaa asked if it was all right to stop for five minutes to chat with friends.
 “Let’s stop for a few days,” I said.
 He laughed.

 Abu Alaa parked alongside a curb where six or seven men were gathered.
 They gathered by his door immediately, laughing, shaking hands, kissing his cheeks.
 Abu Alaa introduced me simply as Mr. Will.
 We all shook hands, a warm and matter-of-fact meeting.
-Maybe they’d heard from him about his assignment at Asmida.
+Maybe they thought I was a friendly technician, or they’d heard from him about his assignment at Asmida.
 He may have similarly introduced Reiner and Jurgen a week and a half earlier, though I didn’t think so.

 “You want tea,” he asked after a quarter hour that I’d stood on the street corner watching as he talked and laughed with his friends.
 As we walked across the street to a busy teahouse, I inhaled deeply the delicious smells of spices and meats roasting on fires.
 Families crowded the sidewalks and laughed, raising their voices with a range of emotions.
 Car horns sounded cheerful and songs from passing car radios brought me out of the robotic existence I’d too long endured.
 The constant background roar of industry and its accompanying acrid smells were finally gone.